EYE MOVEMENT DESENSITIZATION AND REPROCESSING (emdr)

-- Post-Traumatic Stress Disorder (PTSD) and other trauma and stress-related issues
+- Post-Traumatic Stress Disorder (PTSD) & other Trauma and Stress-related Issues

 After the therapist and client agree that EMDR therapy is a good fit, the beginning sessions will involve discussing what the client wants to work on and improving the client’s ability to manage distress.

 When ready for the next phases of EMDR therapy, the client will be asked to focus on a specific event.
 Attention will be given to a negative image, belief, emotion, and body feeling related to this event, and then to a positive belief that would indicate the issue was resolved.